 Do you see what Paul is declaring here?

-It is in the midst of infirmities or weakness that we see the power of God being made manifest in our lives.
+It is in the midst of infirmities or weakness that we see the power of God being revealed in our lives.

 If we pray for God’s power, we must be prepared to accept the way God answers those prayers.
-If we want to grow in virtue, we must expect the spiritual growth of virtue to be in accordance with God’s path of growth.
+If we want to grow in virtue, we must expect the spiritual growth of virtue to be in accordance with a godly path of growth.

 Hebrews 11:33-34 “And what more shall I say?
 For the time would fail me to tell of Gideon and Barak and Samson and Jephthah, also of David and Samuel and the prophets: who through faith subdued kingdoms, worked righteousness, obtained promises, stopped the mouths of lions, quenched the violence of fire, escaped the edge of the sword, out of weakness were made strong, became valiant in battle, turned to flight the armies of the aliens.”

-When God tests us, it’s not like sitting down and partaking in an examination, it is through a myriad of circumstances, people, loss, or even gain.
-It is when He brings about these tests, which for a believer is certain to happen, is where we see growth.
-We can even see God using evil spirits to test people and determine where their hearts are truly at.
+When God tests us, it’s not like sitting down and partaking in an examination, it is often through a myriad of circumstances, certain people, times of loss, or even in times of prosperity.
+It is when God brings about these tests, which for a believer is certain to happen, is when we often see growth.
+We might even see God using the enemy to test His people and show them where their hearts truly lie.

 1 Kings 22:22 “By what means?’ the LORD asked. “‘I will go out and be a deceiving spirit in the mouths of all his prophets,’ he said. “‘You will succeed in enticing him,’ said the LORD.
 ‘Go and do it.’